 But that is what I am suggesting in a new paper, just published in the UK by the Global Warming Policy Foundation, thanks to a book called Groupthink, written more than 40 years ago by a professor of psychology at Yale, Irving Janis.

 What Janis did was to define scientifically just how what he called groupthink operates, according to three basic rules.
 And what my paper tries to show is the astonishing degree to which they explain so much that many have long found puzzling about the global warming story.
+(For more on this issue, see "Fossil Fuels Are a Blessing to Humanity.")

 What Is Groupthink?